Improving the efficiency of finite-time memory erasure with potential barrier shaping: Conclusion and Outlook

-Here, we mention that the originality of our present study lies in the fact that we provide a thorough quantitative interpretation of the deviation from the Landauer bound depending on the degree of asymmetry in the underlying potential.
+Here, we refer to that the originality of our present study lies in the fact that we provide a thorough quantitative interpretation of the improved outputs for the erasure processes designed in appropriate asymmetric setups.
+This advancement is realized from both the perspective of kinetics; in terms of the success rate, and energy costs; estimated through $\langle W \rangle$ or $\langle Q \rangle$, and $\Delta F_{\textrm{effective}}$.
+Our thorough numerical study quantifies the deviation from the Landauer bound for $\langle W \rangle$ or $\langle Q \rangle$ depending on the degree of asymmetry in the underlying potential.
+The detailed analyses lead to the assignment of a general lower bound as $\Delta F_{\textrm{effective}}$ for the average work or released heat associated with the erasure mechanisms.
+This outcome of the study bears a powerful significance.
+This is because it allows us to predict a limiting value for $\langle W \rangle$ or $\langle Q \rangle$ for the cases even when the classical Landauer bound does not hold.
+This departure from the Landauer limit can happen due to the non-idealized nature of the memory states, as in our present cases.
 We emphasize that it is possible to propose appropriate designs of the systems that can improve the operations of the erasure mechanisms in terms of the thermodynamic costs when the initial memory states have an asymmetric equilibrium or nonequilibrium origin.
 However, we retrieve the Landauer bound under the conventional setup with initially symmetric and equal distribution of memory states.
 This comparative study gives us the scope of proper quantitative understanding of improving the suggested erasure protocols from the perspective of energetics.
 Also, our analyses unveil another very vital fact that the success of the erasure process can be enhanced through the tuning of the asymmetry factor governing the dynamics.
 Therefore, it can be considered that the current work defines a systematic path and develops a detailed comprehension for the improvement of the efficiency of the fundamental process of erasure.
 We believe that the knowledge acquired from the present study would guide the design of more efficient erasure mechanisms.
-This will improve the performance of the digital devices and consequently have symbolic and beneficial effects on developing technologies.
+Here, we also mention that the analyses and the results of the current work suggest the possible ways of improvements for the erasure process, specifically.
+We can expect that the construction of improved erasure mechanisms may upgrade the overall performance of the digital devices.
+This is because erasure is an essential step for irreversible computation, measurement (resetting to the initial memory state step), and communication, the primary functions in digital devices~\cite{landauer_nature_1998}.
+However, there are several other steps involved in addition to the erasure mechanism in these three basic operations (computation, measurement and communication) occurring inside the digital apparatus.
+Therefore, we indicate that our present study cannot conclusively suggest the complete upgradation of the performance of the digital machines, as there are many other factors that influence the functions of such devices.
+However, it definitely offers a useful scheme, employing asymmetric memory states, for the improvement of the functions of one common essential step, the erasure mechanism, which is involved in all three fundamental tasks in digital devices.
+We also point out that the focus on this particular step is very important, as this accounts for the heat release in the environment during the devices' actions.
+However, to obtain an integrated understanding of the overall level of execution of the devices, precise scrutiny of the performance of each individual step in the information processing systems, considering asymmetric memory states, will be required.
+These explorations can be considered as extensive points of research in future to aim at designing improved technological devices.